 So I read and read, took apart the nuances of problems and broke them into little pieces, inspected their reflection in all angles.
 While I was researching the reasons why, exactly, the cakes would even spoil in the first place, I came across the Maillard reaction: the one responsible for making the garlic dance years ago, when I was just eleven years old.
 The why of a phenomenon that had lingered in the back of my mind for nearly half a decade finally settled with this discovery, along with the realization that it wasn’t just the heat, but so much more that was involved in the choreography.

 I’ve learned over the years that there was no use in trying to solve a problem without understanding its nuances first.
 These why’s, although frustrating, have eventually molded me into the person I am today: someone who analyzes before taking action, undertakes opportunities to learn with an open heart, and chases after their curiosity like light at the end of the tunnel.

+Notes:

+I think your story is relatable to many people and has a lot of nuances to it.
+You started with a very interesting premise – the why’s of the every day.

+Since your essay involves two separate sub-stories, structuring it is key.
+I suggest outlining the essay to ultimately focus on showing your personal growth.
+I think the first half of the essay can show the premise – your two stories.
+However, the second half of the essay should show your process – what you learned through your why’s, how you grow through seeking those answers, and how you plan to apply those lessons.

+You can show more depth in your personal growth by adding a reflection on what you have learned through the questions in your 5th paragraph.
+What you learned through those lessons will give you the opportunity to show how you will face life in college and beyond – which will no doubt be tougher.
+This can be included in your conclusion.

+All the best!